How Does Escrow Work in Costa Rica real estate?

 - a certification that you’re not a person who performs important public functions,

-- and to finalize a statement that the funds being sent to the escrow account were funds acquired in legitimate activities and are not the proceeds of any criminal activity or that contravene international money laundering regulations.
+- and a statement that the funds were acquired in legitimate activities and are not the proceeds of any criminal activity or violate international money laundering regulations.

-If you purchase Costa Rica real estate through one of our affiliates, we will help you set up.
+If you purchase a property through one of our affiliates, the agent will assist you as much as possible with the escrow company.
 For any questions, contact us.

 Feel free to leave your comments on this blog.
 If you like this article, please feel free to share it on your social media.